mtawse/DadsUkip/README.md

 # DadsUkip
 Grease Monkey/Tamper Monkey Script to give Ukip stories a Dad's Army charm.
-And the occasnional reminder that 	~~Farage~~ Mainwaring isn't actually a racist.
+And the occasional reminder that 	~~Farage~~ Mainwaring isn't actually a racist.

 Configured to work on the following sites:
 * Guardian